Phakamani means “rise up” in isiZulu, and is pronounced, “pug – ah – ma – nee.”

 Phakamani Foundation empowers poor women to succeed at micro-enterprise.
 Our integrated programme of micro-enterprise training, group loans, and on-going support lead to income, savings, and hope for the next generation.
 The Foundation is a registered not-for-profit, Christian, public benefit organisation that serves people in need irrespective of race, religion, or creed.

-Success for our clients means that they no longer fret about many things that wealthier people take for granted: a roof that does not leak, adequate food and nutrition for the family, the ability to pay for school fees and books, access to a local health clinic, etc.
+Success for our clients means that they no longer fret about many things that wealthier people take for granted: a roof that does not leak, adequate food and nutrition for the family, the ability to pay for their children’s school fees and uniforms, easy access to a proper latrine, the ability to pay for medicine or even a ride to a doctor.

 Phakamani only works with and lends to people who are prepared to help themselves.
 When the loans are paid back they are re-cycled to assist other entrepreneurs.
 Every rand and dollar is therefore leveraged to help as many people as possible.